 Pros and Cons of Leasing vs. Buying a Car

-Whether you’re moving to a city without reliable and affordable mass transportation, starting your first job or expanding your family, the decision to add a new vehicle to your life is a big one -- and choosing the make and model of your next set of wheels is the easiest part.
+Whether you’re moving to a city without reliable and affordable mass transportation, starting your first job, or expanding your family, the decision to add a new vehicle to your life is a big one -- and choosing the make and model of your next set of wheels is the easiest part.
 Paying for a new or used vehicle is one of the most significant expenses individuals and families incur, other than housing costs.
-If you find the prospect of saving up for the full price of a car upfront or securing an auto loan daunting, you may want to consider leasing a vehicle -- though leasing a car is not for everyone.
+If you find the prospect of saving up for the full price of a car upfront or securing an auto loan daunting, you may want to consider leasing a vehicle -- through leasing a car is not for everyone.

 Below are some of the pros and cons of leasing a car instead of buying one.

 - You’ll typically have lower monthly payments than an auto loan